reddit-economics/economics-wiki/faq_minwage.md

 The most comprehensive summary that can be made about the minimum wage literature is that while the evidence is sometimes contradictory, small minimum wage increases seem to either have no employment effects or at least quite small employment effects in the short run.
 Estimates of long-run impacts, or the impact of large minimum wage increases are presently unknown.

+#####**Aside**

+Most of the research above focuses on the contentious issue of 'Does increasing the minimum wage decrease employment?'.
+It's important to remember that employment is not the only way to measure impact.
+Overall hours worked in low wage jobs and employment-population ratio are also potential response variables.

 ###Further Context

 ####**Does a MW help people?**